channeladam/archlinux-install/laworkflo/manually-configure-kde.md

 ## Panel

-latte-dock - widget added into Panel
+latte-dock
+- Run latte
+- Right click -> Dock Settings
+- Configure as a Panel, not as a Dock

 ## Turn off screen after lock